 Pasteurization is different from sterilization because pasteurizing a beverage like beer doesn’t kill all of the bacteria or other microbes.
 Instead, the process uses just enough heat to prevent a beverage, like beer, from spoiling while retaining its flavor and prolonging its shelf life.

 Beer is pasteurized in two ways: flash pasteurization and tunnel pasteurization.
 They both have widespread usage in the food and beverage industry, as well as pharmaceuticals and more.
-Flash pasteurization consisted of heating beer to a high temperature but for a short period of time.
+Flash pasteurization consisted of heating beer to a high temperature but for a short period.
 This process is commonly known as “high-temperature short-time” (HTSH) processing.
 Beer that has been flash pasteurized is cooled rapidly before being filled into sterile containers like bottles or cans.

 Discover: Is flash pasteurization right for your brewery?